HaileyPaigeMagee who is basically my IG therapist (LOL) is putting out great content about breaking people pleasing. One thing she said was

 giphy.com

 Did you receive outside confirmation?
-God use anything or anybody to speak to you.
+God can use anything or anybody to speak to you.
 When I was thinking about starting this blog and was super nervous about, several different just randomly told me I should start a blog.
 Out of the blue!
 I didn’t mention that I was thinking about it, they just felt compelled to tell me.
 That’s God.

 Do you know him?
 Not you heard of him, or you see him on Sunday, but are you in personal relationship?
 Is God your friend?